Position: Senior Research Officer, Riddet Institute, Massey Institute of Food Science and Technology.

 Jaspreet has travelled a lot with his job.
 Before joining the Riddet Institute, he worked as a post-doctoral researcher at Kansas State University in the United States and the Institut National de la Recherche Agronomique (INRA) in France.
 Jaspreet’s PhD helped the food industry make better use of cereals and vegetables during food processing.

 It is important to share your research with others, and Jaspreet has published research papers in international journals, written book chapters and presented his work at international conferences.
-Also, Jaspreet recently edited a 600-page book entitled Advances in Potato Chemistry and Technology, which will be published by Elsevier/Academic Press, USA.
+Also, Jaspreet edited a 600-page book entitled Advances in Potato Chemistry and Technology, which was published by Elsevier/Academic Press, USA.

 In 2006, Jaspreet was presented with a College Research Award – Early Career from Massey University in recognition of his research.